Ordinal Probit Functional Outcome Regression with Application to Computer-Use Behavior in Rhesus Monkeys: Modeling the Latent Functional Outcome

-for the $N\times P$ matrix of scalar covariates, $X$.
 We penalize the fits of both $\beta^S$ and $\beta^E$ using a penalty matrix, $\Delta$, that is dependent upon choice of spline basis.
-For B-splines based models, we use the same penalty matrix as in \cite{Goldsmith2016}: $\Delta = \eta\Delta_0 + (1-\eta)\Delta_2$ where $\Delta_0$ and $\Delta_2$ are the zeroth and second derivate penalties, respectively.
-The control parameter $\eta$ is between 0 and 1 and chosen to strike a balance between smoothness and shrinkage with values near zero favoring shrinkage.
-We use $\eta = 0.01$ for all models using this penalty scheme.
+For B-spline-based models, we use the penalty matrix \cite{Goldsmith2016} use: $\Delta = \xi\Delta_0 + (1-\xi)\Delta_2$ where $\Delta_0$ and $\Delta_2$ are the zeroth and second derivate penalties, respectively.
+The control parameter $\xi$ is between 0 and 1 and chosen to strike a balance between smoothness and shrinkage; values near zero favor shrinkage.
+We use $\xi = 0.01$ for all B-spline-based models.